 - Teams are limited to scoring a maximum of ten (10) runs per inning.
 Unlimited runs may be scored in the final inning.

 - In Coed Softball Leagues, AFTER 2 OUTS – If a male is walked and a female follows him in the batting order, the male is given 2nd base and the female has the choice to take a walk or bat.
-ASA rules state the female has this option with only two outs, but SportsLink has modified this rule for our leagues and will allow the female the choice of walking or hitting.
-The male batter gets 2nd base regardless.
+If a male is walked and a female follows him with 0-1 outs, the male batter gets 2nd base and the female must bat.
 Players already on base will advance only if forced by those choosing to walk.

 - All players in the field must be listed in the batting order.
 There are no designated fielders allowed.